 Download it here:

-How Did the Employee Turkey Gift Tradition Start?
+How Did the Corporate Turkey Gift Tradition Start?

 So how did turkeys become America’s favorite workplace gift for Thanksgiving?
 Turkey — a uniquely American bird — may or may not have been part of the first Thanksgiving, but by the mid-1800s, it was quickly catching on as the Thanksgiving centerpiece.